Binance P2P: What You Need to Know About Crypto Arbitrage

 1. Do it all on Binance P2P

-This technique is simple but does require some perceptive.
+This technique is simple but does require some perceptive eyes.
 If you look through Binance P2P, you’ll find that crypto prices may differ depending on the offer’s payment method or local currency.
-Now, all you need to do is find a potentially profitable price spread.
+Now, all you need to do is find the profitable price spread.
 Buy from a user selling low, then sell to a different user buying high.

 To help with your search, you can easily filter your homepage by payment method or local currency.
 The best part, this whole process can be done on Binance P2P.
 You’ll avoid the risks of transfer times and extra costs.
 Important note, those interested in this method may need payment methods in multiple currencies to execute this strategy.

 For this technique, you’ll be able to leverage two different markets within the Binance ecosystem.
 You can start by checking prices on our traditional exchange feature, also called the Spot market.

 The process is similar to the first technique but requires some extra steps.
 You can find a lower-priced token on the Spot market, then sell it on Binance P2P at a higher price, or vice versa.
 It sounds simple, but there are a few things to keep in mind.